deepaksood619/deepaksood619.github.io/docs/computer-science/operating-system/unix-linux.md

 Control groups, usually referred to as cgroups, are a Linux kernel feature which allow processes to be organized into hierarchical groups whose usage of various types of resources can then be limited and monitored.
 The kernel's cgroup interface is provided through a pseudo-filesystem called cgroupfs.
 Grouping is implemented in the core cgroup kernel code, while resource tracking and limits are implemented in a set of per-resource-type subsystems (memory, CPU, and so on).
 Functions

-- **Resource limiting:**a group can be configured not to exceed a specified memory limit or use more than the desired amount of processors or be limited to specific peripheral devices.
+- **Resource limiting:** a group can be configured not to exceed a specified memory limit or use more than the desired amount of processors or be limited to specific peripheral devices.
-- **Prioritization:**one or more groups may be configured to utilize fewer or more CPUs or disk I/O throughput.
+- **Prioritization:** one or more groups may be configured to utilize fewer or more CPUs or disk I/O throughput.
-- **Accounting:**a group's resource usage is monitored and measured.
+- **Accounting:** a group's resource usage is monitored and measured.
-- **Control:**groups of processes can be frozen or stopped and restarted.
+- **Control:** groups of processes can be frozen or stopped and restarted.

 <https://itnext.io/breaking-down-containers-part-0-system-architecture-37afe0e51770>

 ## POSIX

-ThePortable Operating System Interface(POSIX)is a family of [standards](https://en.wikipedia.org/wiki/Standardization) specified by the [IEEE Computer Society](https://en.wikipedia.org/wiki/IEEE_Computer_Society) for maintaining compatibility between [operating systems](https://en.wikipedia.org/wiki/Operating_system).
+The Portable Operating System Interface (POSIX)is a family of [standards](https://en.wikipedia.org/wiki/Standardization) specified by the [IEEE Computer Society](https://en.wikipedia.org/wiki/IEEE_Computer_Society) for maintaining compatibility between [operating systems](https://en.wikipedia.org/wiki/Operating_system).
 POSIX defines the [application programming interface](https://en.wikipedia.org/wiki/Application_programming_interface)(API), along with command line [shells](https://en.wikipedia.org/wiki/Unix_shell) and utility interfaces, for software compatibility with variants of [Unix](https://en.wikipedia.org/wiki/Unix) and other operating systems.

 <https://en.wikipedia.org/wiki/POSIX>